Rocket vs ECM: Which Espresso Machine Should You Buy?

 Vibration vs rotary pump

 Vibration pumps are the standard and do a great job.
-Rotary pumps are quieter and can be plumbed straight to a water line, which is worth it if the machine sits in an open-plan kitchen or you'd rather run it off the mains.
+Rotary pumps are quieter and can be plumbed straight to a water line, worth it if the machine sits in an open-plan kitchen or you'd rather run it off the mains.

 The new FAST R models

-Worth flagging: Rocket's newest Giotto and Mozzafiato FAST R editions add a rapid heat-up, so you're not waiting as long in the morning for the machine to come up to temperature.
+Rocket's newest Giotto and Mozzafiato FAST R editions add a rapid heat-up, so you're not waiting as long in the morning for the machine to come up to temperature.
 If a quick warm-up matters to you, they're well worth a look.

 So which one?

-• Go Rocket if you love the Italian styling and want the full ladder, from the entry Appartamento right up to the flagship R NINE ONE, plus in-house Melbourne servicing.
+You love the Italian styling and want the full ladder, from the entry Appartamento right up to the flagship R NINE ONE, plus in-house Melbourne servicing.

-• Go ECM if you prefer the cleaner German look, or you want to land right in one of those gaps between two Rockets on price or features.
+You prefer the cleaner German look, or you want to land right in one of those gaps between two Rockets on price or features.
 The Synchronika in particular is a benchmark dual boiler.